pdn6606/TWM-xfce/README.md

 ## TWM-theme: xfwm4 theme
 - Put into /usr/share/themes
 - Change the theme by going to Settings - Window Manager, and select TWM
-- Change title font to Terminus Bold, I recommended size 15
+- Change title font to Terminus Bold, recommended size 15
 - Change title alignment to Left

 # Optional